dinalivia/robot-cleaning-service/README.md

 ## Additional Information
 - **Logs**: The service uses structured logging for better debugging.
-- **Code performance analysis**: run e2e tests locally to check the code time complexity.
-The test suite plots a graph of commands x execution time.
-The graph is stored at `app/duration_vs_commands_steps.png`
+- **Code performance analysis**: run performance tests locally to check the code time complexity.
+The test suite plots graphs of steps x execution time.
+The graphs are stored at `/images` folder

 ## Design of the system